-7 Confidentiality Policy
+8 Confidentiality Policy

-Birkbeck Students' Union Advice Service offers free, impartial and confidential guidance, information and advice.
+Birkbeck Students' Union Support Service offers free, impartial and confidential guidance, information and advice.
 We believe all clients have the right to confidentiality to protect their interests and ensure a relationship of trust between the client and the Service is maintained.

 Clients will be asked to complete an Advice Case Consent form online to add to their casefile when they access the Service for the first time.
-This form will confirm how we use personal data and gives consent for BBKSU Advice Service to record client details on AdvicePro.
+This form will confirm how we use personal data and gives consent for BBKSU Support Service to record client details on MSL, online case management system.